us4useu/arrus/docs/content/examples/check_probe.python.rst

     treated as *suspected*.
     These ranges can be set in FeatureDescriptor() calls in the main() function of the script (below "# define features list").
-    This ranges can differs for different probes.
+    This ranges can differs between probes.

 #. **Neighborhood**
     It bases on the values of features estimated